Ladramhaiola/ComPasc/asgn4/README.md

 1. What do we have to do in type section?
 2. Handling 'Factor' in all it's cases.
-3. Is there use of doublestar? (*..* is comments)
-4. What is the point of VAR/FUNC while doing symTabOp?
+3. What is the point of VAR/FUNC while doing symTabOp?

 # To Do
 |Function Features | Status |